Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 - Royal Blue: A deeper, more intense blue with excellent clarity.
 High-quality Burmese and Sri Lankan stones frequently show this color.

 Looking for a classic blue?
-Explore our certified collection of hand-selected blue sapphires from Sri Lanka.
+Explore our certified collection of Ceylon blue sapphires of hand-selected blue sapphires from Sri Lanka.

 Fancy Sapphires: Every Color of the Rainbow